-Later, we’ll list out the benefits having a personal injury lawyer might offer you, but for now, let’s turn to the next question you should ask yourself when deciding whether or not to hire a personal injury attorney.
+Later, we’ll list more of the benefits of having a personal injury lawyer in a serious personal injury case, but for now, let’s turn to the next question you should ask yourself when deciding whether or not to hire a personal injury attorney.

-As mentioned in section 1 above, you can’t have a personal injury claim unless someone else is at fault for your injuries.
-Here, we go into a little more detail so you can assess whether you have a personal injury case and if you might need a lawyer to help you make a claim.
+You can only have a personal injury claim when someone else is at fault for your injuries.
+Here, we go into a little more detail so you can assess whether you have a personal injury case and whether you might need a lawyer to help you make a claim.

 Clear liability is when the other party has accepted full responsibility for causing the accident.
 This usually happens when they make an official statement to the police or their insurance carrier saying the accident was all their fault.
 Other times, clear liability is established by a police report that comes out in your favor or by independent witness statements that the other party was clearly at fault.

 If you in any way contributed to the cause of your accident, this is called shared liability.
 If you share liability for the accident, you could be subject to insurance claims from the other party.
 This, in turn, could decrease your settlement, or it could even bar your recovery completely, depending on your proportional fault for the accident.

 (Note that if you live in a “contributory negligence” state – unlike California – shared liability can be a complete bar.)

 You should always consult with a personal injury lawyer if you have suffered injuries in an accident for which you may partially be at-fault.
 Your lawyer can help protect you against counterclaims and cross-claims by the other parties, and protect your settlement.

 The same goes for cases where multiple parties other than yourself share in the cause of the accident.
 These cases can get complicated fast, and having a lawyer in your court may be the best way to go.